Bembem11/Zara-Sales-Performance/README.md

 - This shows that products placed at Aisle and End-cap are highly effective at attracting customer attention and driving sales

  ### 3. Clothing Types
- - Jackets are the top-performing product clothinh types, generating 189,249.82 average total sales, followed by Shoes 122,357.13 average total sales.
+ - Jackets are the top-performing product clothing types, generating 189,249.82 average total sales, followed by Shoes 122,357.13 average total sales.
  - Sweaters have the lowest sales volume with 99,932.41 average total sales among the clothing types.

  ### 4. Sales Performance by Section (Men vs. Women)